alexanderhxs/CrashPredictionExtension/README.md

 # MMCP Dataset and Prediction Models Documentation

-This document outlines the structure and key components of the trajectory prediction project, focusing on the integration of the MMCP dataset and the evaluation of various prediction models.

----

 ### General Model Overview: Which models exist and how do they work?

 Trajectory prediction involves forecasting the future movements of agents (e.g., pedestrians, vehicles) based on their past trajectories and interactions within an environment.
-This project evaluates both classical, non-learning-based models and state-of-the-art deep learning approaches.
+For additional information on the differend pedestrian trajectory prediction approaches, please refer to the accompanying Excel file: `MMCP_Dataset_Information.xlsx`.

+### The Dataset inside the benchmark

 A crucial aspect of this project is the **MMCP (Multi-Modal-Crash-Prediction) Dataset**, which contains scenarios designed for crash prediction.
 The dataset is configured via `dataset_config_mmcp.yaml` to control data loading, preprocessing, and splitting.
 Key parameters include:
 * **`frequency: 2.5` Hz**: The recording frequency of the data.